LL8848/DimNet/README.md

 Installation & Usage
 ------
 * Simply download the zip file and unzip to a folder where you can run Python.
-* Follow the Tutorials, then
+* Follow the Tutorials to get familiar withthe package
+* Create your own jobs by modifying the provided examples

 License & Citation
 ------